mgtm98/GSoC/secondVersion.md

 ### Bounce Phase
 _In this milestone A set of tensorflow lite examples will be provided depending on the adaptability of tensorflow with micropython_

+###### Note : Concerning other milestones, if libraries aren't available I'm willingly can implement them but it maybe difficult using tensorflow.

 ## Development Experience